These charms of Yazd will enchant you

 4-Top Historical Attractions in Yazd

 Yazd is one of the most prominent examples of Iranian cities that has kept its traditions and values during the modernism and capitalism age, and for this reason, has been registered as the only Iranian city in UNESCO and has turned into one of the most precious travel destinations in Iran.
-This historical city is an anthropological museum made by mud-brick houses, narrow alleys, clay domes decorated with delicate tiles, windcatchers, Ab Anbars, and Qanats where there’s a lot to discover in this old city.
+This historical city is an anthropological museum made of mud-brick houses, narrow alleys, clay domes decorated with delicate tiles, windcatchers, Ab Anbars, and Qanats where there’s a lot to discover in this old city.